5ra5/second-year/semester1/CSC1030/lecture_quizzes.md

 Q28.
 In a hash table, the compression function is responsible for: Mapping an arbitrary integer hash code into a valid bucket index range.

+# Quiz 6

+Q1.
+A sorting algorithm is described as in-place if: It sorts data using only a constant amount of extra space

+Q2.
+A stable algorithm ensures that: Equal keys preserve their original relative order.

+Q3.
+Which sorting algorithm is stable but not in-place in its typical implementation: Merge sort.

+Q4.
+Merge-sort follows which algorithmic paradigm? - Divide-and-conquer.

+Q5.
+During the divide step of merge-sort, the sequence is split: Into two halves of roughly equal parts.

+Q6.
+The combine step in merge-sort requires: O(n).

+Q7.
+The height of the merge-sort recursion tree is approximately: log(n).

+Q8.
+The total running time of merge-sort is: O(n log n).

+Q9.
+In quick-sort, the pivot is usually chosen as: The last element.

+Q10.
+In the worst case, quick-sort runs in:  O(n^2).

+Q11.
+The best case for quick-sort occurs when: The pivot divides the array evenly at each step.

+Q12.
+Insertion sort's worst case arises when: The list is in descending order.

+Q13.
+Selection sort repeatedly: Selects the smallest unsorted element and places it at the front.

+Q14.
+Bubble sort works by: Swapping adjacent elements that are out of order repeatedly.

+Q15.
+Which of the following algorithms does NOT use divide-and-conquer? - Selection sort.